-Placement in Advanced/Honors/AP/IB Courses: The AP and IB Programs offer collegelevel courses that students can take while in high school; AP and IB courses include a required AP or IB exam, and students may earn college credit based on AP or IB exam scores.
-Hall County Schools honors courses and Carnegie Unit courses in middle school are designed to enrich and accelerate course content for a high level of rigor and challenge.
+Placement in AP/IB/DE Courses: The AP and IB Programs offer college-level courses that students can take while in high school: AP and IB courses include a required AP or IB exam, and students may earn college credit based on AP or IB exam scores.
+Dual Enrollment (DE) courses allow students to earn both high school and college credit.
 Schools place students in these advanced courses after careful consideration of their strengths and interests as well as their potential to be successful in these rigorous courses.

-\\DE Courses must be from GSFC Dual Enrollment Approved Course Directory.
+\\DE Courses must be selected from the GSFC Dual Enrollment Approved Course Directory.

-If a parent would like to appeal a placement decision and request that your child be enrolled in an AP, IB, honors/advanced course, or a Carnegie Unit course while in 8th grade, please complete the appropriate parent waiver in this Google folder and submit it to your child's Guidance Office.
+If a parent would like to appeal a placement decision and request that your child be enrolled in an AP, IB, honors/advanced course, or a Carnegie Unit course while in 8th grade, please complete the appropriate parent waiver in the Google folder available below and submit it to your child's Guidance Office.